lowRISC/opentitan/util/reggen/README.md

 Registers can protect themselves from software writes by using the register attribute regwen.
-When not an emptry string (the default value), regwen indicates that another register must be true in order to allow writes to this register.
+When not an empty string (the default value), regwen indicates that another register must be true in order to allow writes to this register.
 This is useful for the prevention of software modification.
-The register-enable register (call it REGWEN) must be one bit in width, and should default to 1 and be rw1c for preferred security control.
+The register-enable register (call it REGWEN) must be either one bit or 4 bit in width to support a FI-protected multi-bit REGWEN.
+The default value should be true and be rw1c for preferred security control.
 This allows all writes to proceed until at some point software disables future modifications by clearing REGWEN.
-An error is reported if REGWEN does not exist, contains more than one bit, is not `rw1c` or does not default to 1.
+An error is reported if REGWEN does not exist, contains more than one bit, is not `rw1c` or does not default to true.
 One REGWEN can protect multiple registers.
 The REGWEN register must precede those registers that refer to it in the .hjson register list.
 An example: